 Raj Sabhagruh | Heritage Architecture Meets Modern Linear Lighting Design

 Heritage-type buildings keep histories in their walls, arches, and walking patterns.
 The character of such constructions is a result of their embeddedness in culture and time.
-However, when such heritage- type spaces undergo change and adaptation for another era and another purpose, there arises a challenge for architects that is completely different from other architectural tasks and missions.
-The key to integrating such construction with adaptation for new functionality is lighting.
-Lighting that is performed in harmony does not just illuminate; it enriches.
+However, when such heritage-type spaces undergo change and adaptation for another era, there arises a challenge for architects that is completely different from other architectural tasks.

-The Raj Sabhagruh project is a venue where a balance between old and new was recreated by Lafit Lighting.
 By the addition of linear lights and downlights in the traditional assembly hall, a dialogue between old and new was created.
 This project is a gesture towards the rescue of the old in the present.

 Maintaining Architectural DNA through Light

 Traditional architecture such as Raj Sabhagruh prospers on the principles of proportion, materials, and comparative silence.
 Any modern intervention needs to respect such principles.
-Thus, for lightings, the following points need to be considered
+Thus, for lightings, the following points need to be considered:

-• Preserving sightlines
+• Preserving sightlines.

-• Minimizing visual clutter
+• Minimizing visual clutter.

-• Enhancing, not overwhelming, historic detail
+• Enhancing, not overwhelming, historic detail.

-But in this particular scenario, lighting design was an afterthought for this particular aspect of home lighting design.
 Instead of installing lighting fixtures that could possibly rival historic finishes, this approach opted for minimal profiles and recesses that were intended to be deliberate and unobtrusive.

-Linear Lights: Tradition and Precision Combined
+Linear Lights: Tradition and Precision

 Recessed Down Lights for Focused Appearance